kinecosystem/faucet/README.md

 # stellar-faucet

-A faucet that can be used to give testnet kin to users
+This service can be used to fund accounts with kin
+The main repository is at [github.com/kinecosystem/stellar-faucet](https://github.com/kinecosystem/stellar-faucet)

+# Set up the faucet service
 ## Prerequisites:

-1. Edit the 'seeds.txt' file with the seeds and channels you wish to use
+1. Edit the 'seeds.txt' file with the seeds and channels you wish to use.
+   The main seed is mandatory, and all of the kin funded will be taken from this account.
+   Channel seeds are optional and are used to improve the handling of high number of requests at the same time.
 ```
 main seed
 channel seed 2